Caldarie/coding_challenges/README.md

 Given the list of flights [('A', 'B'), ('A', 'C'), ('B', 'C'), ('C', 'A')] and starting airport 'A', you should return the list ['A', 'B', 'C', 'A', 'C'] even though ['A', 'C', 'A', 'B', 'C'] is also a valid itinerary.
 However, the first one is lexicographically smaller.

 1. [Two point Solution](problems/problem-01(two-point).swift) - **Needs to be fixed!**
-   * Problem 1: hardcoded string value "SFO"
+   * Problem 1: hardcoded string value "SFO".
+Avoid this!
-   * Problem 2: Required to handle errors and inconsistencies
+   * Problem 2: Required to handle errors and inconsistencies - use assert
-   * Problem 3: 4 levels of nested clauses which make it difficult to follow
+   * Problem 3: Four levels of nested clauses which make it difficult to follow.
+Try to aim for one.
 2. [Hash Table Solution](problems/problem-01(hash-table).swift)